-While Halloween may be different this year, it's usually about trick or treating, often heavy on the treats.
+While Halloween may still be a little different this year, it's usually about trick or treating, often heavy on the treats.
 What child doesn’t want to come home from a productive night of gathering a sack full of delectable candy?
 October is also a month of mystery.
 Who are those little goblins behind the Halloween masks?

 This month we offer an activity that solves a mystery and also allows an opportunity to talk about health, nutrition, and the effects of too much sugar consumption.
 Most importantly, though, it demonstrates the concept of density in a fun and memorable way.